Thank you for your 5,376 pounds of fruits and vegetables donated to help people in Mesa County. You are all wonderful.

 A special thank you to two growers who truly grew another row by expanding their gardens just for donating.
 The Fruit Basket was exceptionally generous in donating 754 pounds of peaches and cherries.
 The Western Colorado Research Center donated over 3,000 pounds of apples and peaches to GAR and thousands of pounds of fruit directly to the Western Slope Food Bank of the Rockies.
 The Research Center is actively working with us to increase their donations and expand their outreach to the community.

 We welcomed many new volunteers to our harvest crew.
 The service group Humanists Doing Good once again sprang to action to help harvest fruit.

 We had quite a bit of media coverage this year.
 Thank you to volunteers who spoke to reporters and thank you Calli from Sweet Pea's Garden CSA in Palisade.
 She once again opened her gorgeous gardens up to us for a 3 hour photo shoot for Family Circle magazine.
 Her farm showcases the best of the valley.

 I thank you all for your hard work and dedication again this year.
-I feel so lucky that through Grow Another Row, I meet generous people with such an amazing commitment to making this valley a better place to live.
+I feel so lucky that through Grow Another Row.
+I meet generous and talented people with such an amazing commitment to making this valley a better place to live.

-Grow Another Row was organized to help backyard, community and commercial growers donate their surplus vegetables and fruit to area food banks and emergency food programs in Mesa County, Colorado.
-We have donated 31,450 pounds of fresh produce in four years.
+The idea is simple.
+When a hobby gardener or commercial grower has surplus vegetables and fruits, they call us.
+We pick up the produce and deliver it to food banks and emergency food programs in Mesa County, Colorado.
+We have donated 46,390 pounds of fresh produce in seven years.